 Application for the Major Subject is part of the Part II Allocations Procedure.
-The application needs to completed by the second week of the Easter term.
+The application needs to completed by mid-May.
 Some departments ask for additional information - check the Allocations Procedure website.
 Those who want to study BBS should select their preferred Department for their major subject, and then select 'BBS' in the consecutive question.
 Places will be allocated after the exams, and students should know if they have a place before the summer vacation.

 On this page you will find information to help you choose your Major Subject: